erikbryant/sandpaper/README.md

-# Content Filter (cfilter)
+# Sandpaper

-Find keywords and replace them.
-Could be used as a targeted ad blocker.
+Smoothing the rough edges of the web.

+Eliminate awkward or annoying behavior on websites.

 ## Deployment

+This is a Chrome extension.
 To side load the extension:

 * open the Chrome browser and go to chrome://extensions/
 * enable "Developer mode"